 U-Ranking report

-The U-Ranking (Synthetic Indicators of Spanish Universities) 2024 report presents the results of the twelfth edition of the project, based on the analysis of universities’ activities in teaching and research and innovation, offering a classification of the Spanish universities for each dimension and for the total of university activities.
+The U-Ranking (Synthetic Indicators of Spanish Universities) 2025 report presents the results of the thirteenth edition of the project, based on the analysis of universities’ activities in teaching, research and innovation and labour market results, offering a classification of the Spanish universities for each dimension and for the total of university activities.

 What does this report contain?